BeycanDeveloper/setting-a-page-template-for-wordpress-plugin/README.md

  Then add your page template filename and the name of your page template as a key value to a variable as below.

- $templates = array (
+ $templates = array(
      'template-file-name' => 'TEMPLATE NAME'
  );

- To initialize the class, set the class to any variable as shown below.
+ To initialize the class, start the class with the keyword "new" as follows.

  It takes 3 parameters in total.